 Bristol Airport already has the capacity to increase business usage and service regional demand for leisure travel without further expansion.

 Expansion is unlikely to create increased job opportunities for local people over an above those already in employment.
 The Airport already imports employees from Wales, Gloucestershire and Devon.
 The jobs it does offer are mostly contracts and / or low-skilled, low-paid and temporary which will increasingly be mechanised.

-For an authoritative rebuttal of the claims that Bristol Airport expansion benefits the regional economy please see the report prepared by Professor John Whitelegg and available from the Aviation Environment Federation
+For an authoritative rebuttal of the claim that Airport expansion benefits the regional economy see ‘The Economic Impact of Bristol International Airport‘ prepared by Professor John Whitelegg, published by the Aviation Environment Federation.

 The report was originally published in October 2005 and demonstrated that aviation tourism represents a net drain on the regional economy.
-Residents leaving the region spend far more abroad than incoming tourists.
+People leaving the region spend far more abroad than incoming tourists.
 In addition there are significant costs in public subsidy and for council tax payers who foot the bill for significant additional infrastructure costs (e.g. road building to facilitate airport access).
 Its analysis of the faulty methodology underpinning the Airport claim to bring regional benefits is still valid today.
 A new independent report into the economic impact on the region is currently in preparation (CPRE, expected August 2019)

 The Airport is located in Green Belt landscape amongst good quality farmland on the small, historic Broadown plateau beside the Mendip Hills, an Area of Outstanding National Beauty.
 The site was originally a private flying club before being chosen by the RAF as a bad-weather training strip for pilots in World War II.
 As the highest airport in the UK, located on a small plateau and exposed to the vagaries of the Atlantic weather, it has inherent limitations as a commercial site.